laurenchilutti/ufs-container/README.md

 ```

 ## Running
-The folder (runscript)[runscript] has run scripts to run the model.
+The folder [runscript](runscript) has run scripts to run the model.
 The default run script is a link called
-(runscript/run.sh)[run.sh].
+[runscript/run.sh](run.sh).
 Use `singularity exec` to run execute this runscript.
 If you have the
 `gfdl_ufs_FMS2021.03-intel2021.4.sif` file in your run directory and you are in your run directory, you can
 do the following (assuming you set the variable `ranks` to be the number of MPI ranks you wish to run)